ashaw-stockportnhsft/moodle-block_enrollment/README.txt

 I have not reviewed this plugin completely and do not endorse it personally.
 I put this in github here to help with a proof of concept site and am not using this code in production.
 (Dan Marsden March 2017)

-Further changes have been made for individual requirements:
+Further changes have been made for individual requirements and general Moodle updates to be in line with Moodle 4.5 LTS:
  1. Block visibility expanded to include all users with permission to edit other user profiles.
- 2. Block expanded use to contain other admin 'Quick Links', updated to work on Moodle 4.5 with Font-Awesome v5.
+ 2. Block expanded use to contain other admin 'Quick Links', updated to work on Moodle 4.5.X with Font-Awesome v5.
  3. Display changes in user data for selected users on the form - name fields seperated better, user email shown.
  4. Courses to enrol onto only pulls from a selected Parent Category.
  5. New strings added into lang pack and used on enrolment page.
-(Andy Shaw Aug 2025)
+ 6. Security, and HTML-escaping/encoding fixes added that function with Moodle 4.5.X's stricter data handling (Andy Shaw - October 2025)

 ------------
 These instructions describe how to install the Enrollment block for Moodle 2+.
 This module is developped and supported by Symetrix.